fsu seal Florida State University

 • General Shell Access Machines

 • Three machines are provided for general UNIX usage: shell.cs.fsu.edu, diablo.cs.fsu.edu, and quake.cs.fsu.edu.
 All machines may be accessed via SSH, and in addition to normal UNIX services, these machines provide access to e-mail.
-Diablo.cs.fsu.edu is only available to graduate students and professors, and may be used for programming.
+Diablo.cs.fsu.edu is only available to graduate students and professors.
+Please note, do NOT program on these servers as they are not as powerful as linprog.cs.fsu.edu and programming tools on these servers are not maintained.
+Professors use linprog.cs.fsu.edu to grade your assignments and they may get different results.

 Student Labs [more info]